 Climate-based pepper planting guide for Bend, Oregon

-When to Plant Peppers in Bend: Timing and Maturity Guide
+When to Plant Peppers in Bend

 In Bend, peppers can work, but the local season leaves limited room for delay or slower choices.